-IAIA's Learning Lab provides free individual and group tutoring on a dropin and appointment basis for current IAIA students.
-The Lab offers Math Specialists (tutors) to support all Math courses, and Writing Specialists (tutors) to support any course with a writing component.
+IAIA's Learning Lab provides free individual and group tutoring on a drop-in and appointment basis for current IAIA students.
+The Lab offers professional Math Specialists (tutors) and Writing Specialists (tutors).
+Additionally, the Lab offer peer Tech Tutors for computer support.

 The Lab also offers a wide variety of workshops on scholarship essay writing, critical thinking, time management, MLA citation format, and other topics.
-Some Instructors offer extra credit for attending workshops or meeting with a Learning Specialist; students should check with individual
+Some instructors offer extra credit for attending workshops or meeting with a Learning Specialist; students should check with individual instructors for details on their policies.